NMCWatch – brand overhaul + strategy

 Tesco Property Market

-I built and lead a small design team working within a SCRUM development environment.
-I originated the overall creative direction including the site design and marketing communications for the initial launch across both online and offline channels.
+Leading a small design team within the SCRUM development environment, I guided the overall creative direction, interface design and marketing communications for the initial launch across all channels.

-The design process involved working closely with senior stakeholders, business analysts and development teams for both front and back-end integration (ASP.net, XHTML, CSS, jQuery, etc).
+The design process involved working closely with senior stakeholders, business analysts and development teams for front and back-end integrations (ASP.net, XHTML, CSS, jQuery, etc).

 Google Brand ReImagined events